 Table 12: Security Requirements

 The full effect on the Environmental score is determined by the corresponding Base metrics.
-That is, these metrics modify the Environmental score by reassigning the (Base) metrics values, prior to applying the (Environmental) Security Requirements.
+That is, these metrics modify the Environmental Score by overriding Base metric values, prior to applying the Environmental Security Requirements.
 For example, the default configuration for a vulnerable component may be to run a listening service with administrator privileges, for which a compromise might grant an attacker Confidentiality, Integrity, and Availability impacts that are all High.
-Yet, in the analyst's environment, that same Internet service might be running with reduced privileges; in that case, the Modified Confidentiality, Modified Integrity, and Modified Availability might each be set to Low.
+Yet, in the analyst’s environment, that same Internet service might be running with reduced privileges; in that case, the Modified Confidentiality, Modified Integrity, and Modified Availability might each be set to Low.

 The intent of this metric is to define the mitigations in place for a given environment.
-It is acceptable to use the Modified metrics to describe situations that increase the Base score.
-For example, the default configuration of a component may be to require high privileges (PR: High) in order to access a particular function, but in the analyst's environment, there may be no privileges required (PR: None).
-The analyst can set MPR: None to reflect this more serious condition for their environment.
+It is acceptable to use the modified metrics to represent situations that increase the Base Score.
+For example, the default configuration of a component may require high privileges to access a particular function, but in the analyst’s environment there may be no privileges required.
+The analyst can set Privileges Required to High and Modified Privileges Required to None to reflect this more serious condition in their particular environment.

 The list of possible values is presented in Table 13.

 The same values as the corresponding Base Metric (see Base Metrics above), as well as Not Defined (the default).